faziletgokbudak/faziletgokbudak.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our HyperBRDF paper got accepted to ECCV'24🥳.
+Our HyperBRDF paper is accepted to ECCV'24. 🥳